Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Experiments

-\textbf{Baseline.} We compare our method with a traditional plot-planning approach, where the model first outlines a plot before writing the story~\cite{yao2019plan, xie2024creating}.
-Using the same ethically sensitive seed, the baseline generates each story in a single step following a structured template.
-Each story consists of five sentences designed to prompt ethical reflection.
+\textbf{Baseline.} We compared our method with a traditional plot-planning approach, where the model first outlines a plot before writing the story~\cite{yao2019plan, xie2024creating}.
+Using the same ethically sensitive seed, the baseline generated each story in a single step following a structured template.
+Each story consisted of five sentences designed to prompt ethical reflection.
 The template directs the LLM to describe the AI system’s purpose, the people involved, the everyday use context, potential ethical risks, and how user identity may influence harm or misinterpretation.
 The full baseline prompt is provided in Figure~\ref{sec:baseline} in Appendix.

-\textbf{Setting for Pairwise Comparison.} We follow the evaluation setup from~\cite{li2025storyteller} to assess story quality across multiple dimensions.
-Stories are evaluated according to five criteria: \textbf{Creativity}, measuring the originality and imagination of the plot and characters; \textbf{Coherence}, assessing narrative clarity and logical flow; \textbf{Engagement}, capturing how well the story maintains reader interest; \textbf{Relevance}, measuring consistency with the given prompt or scenario; and \textbf{Likelihood of Harm or Benefit}, evaluating whether the story depicts realistic AI behavior with meaningful social consequences.
-Following the arena-hard-auto evaluation method~\cite{licrowdsourced}, we use stories generated with the story-planning approach (by GPT-4o) as the reference baseline and compare them with stories produced by our method across different LLMs.
-For each metric, GPT-4o or human judges determine which story performs better or mark them as indistinguishable (``Tie'').
-Win rates are calculated based on these pairwise preferences, and the full configuration details and evaluation prompts are included in the Appendix.
-To eliminate positional bias, we randomize the order of story pairs and alternate their positions across comparisons.
+\textbf{Setting for Pairwise Comparison.} We followed the evaluation setup from~\cite{li2025storyteller} to assess story quality across multiple dimensions.
+Stories were evaluated according to five criteria: \textbf{Creativity}, measuring the originality and imagination of the plot and characters; \textbf{Coherence}, assessing narrative clarity and logical flow; \textbf{Engagement}, capturing how well the story maintains reader interest; \textbf{Relevance}, measuring consistency with the given prompt or scenario; and \textbf{Likelihood of Harm or Benefit}, evaluating whether the story depicts realistic AI behavior with meaningful social consequences.
+Following the arena-hard-auto evaluation method~\cite{licrowdsourced}, we used stories generated with the story-planning approach (by GPT-4o) as the reference baseline and compared them with stories produced by our method across different LLMs.
+For each metric, GPT-4o or human judges determined which story performs better or mark them as indistinguishable (``Tie'').
+Win rates were calculated based on these pairwise preferences, and the full configuration details and evaluation prompts are included in the Appendix.
+To eliminate positional bias, we randomized the order of story pairs and alternate their positions across comparisons.
 See Figures~\ref{sec:criteira1} and~\ref{sec:criteria2} for detailed criteria in Appendix.